 This is the Guide London A to Z. I am Nick Salmond a London Blue Badge Tourist Guide, looking at the Letter A.

 The Albert Memorial celebrates the life of Prince Albert, husband to Queen Victoria, who died at the age of 42.
-Designed by Sir George Gilbert Scott it stands 176 feet or 54 meters tall sheltering a statue of the prince facing south.
+Designed by Sir George Gilbert Scott, it stands 176 feet or 54 meters tall sheltering a statue of the prince facing south.
 The freeze of Panisius runs around the base and depicts 169 individual composers architects poets painters and sculptors.
-It took over 10 years to complete the £120 000 cost was met by public subscription.
+It took over 10 years to complete and the £120 000 cost was met by public subscription.

 Admiralty Arch lies at the east end of the mall.
 The great processional route leading from Buckingham Palace.
 Designed by Aston Webb it used to be the residence of the first sea lord and was used by the admiralty.
 In 2012 the government sold the building and it is currently being redeveloped as a Waldorf Astoria luxury hotel.